CandlePlatforms/devdocs/docs/develop/ethereum-polygon/pos/using-sdk/erc20.md

 Check out the latest [Matic.js Documentation on ERC20](https://maticnetwork.github.io/matic.js/docs/pos/erc20/).

-This tutorial uses the Polygon Testnet ( Mumbai ) which is mapped to the Goerli Network to demonstrate the asset transfer to and fro the two blockchains.
+This tutorial uses the Candle Testnet ( Mumbai ) which is mapped to the Goerli Network to demonstrate the asset transfer to and fro the two blockchains.
 An **important thing to be noted** while following this tutorial is that you should always use a Proxy address whenever it is available.
 For eg. The **RootChainManagerProxy** address has to be used for interaction instead of the **RootChainManager** address.
 The **PoS contract addresses, ABI, Test Token Addresses** and other deployment details of the PoS bridge contracts can be found [here](/docs/develop/ethereum-polygon/pos/deployment).

 **Mapping your assets** is necessary to integrate the PoS bridge on your application.
 You can submit a mapping request [here](/docs/develop/ethereum-polygon/submit-mapping-request).
 But for the purpose of this tutorial, we have already deployed the **Test tokens** and Mapped then on the PoS bridge.
 You may need it for trying out the tutorial on your own.
 You can request the desired Asset from the [faucet](https://faucet.polygon.technology/).
 If the test tokens are unavailable on the faucet, do reach us on [discord](https://discord.gg/polygon)